freeCodeCamp/guide/src/pages/articles/miscellaneous/installing-wordpress-locally-on-mac/index.md

 ---
-title: Installing Wordpress Locally On Mac
+title: Installing Wordpress Locally on Mac
 ---
 Installing WordPress locally will allow you to build themes safely and will allow you to try out WordPress for free without paying for hosting.